thediveo/thediveo.github.io/docs/art/notworkd.md

 ## NetworkManager

+First, for once, NetworkManager is innocent.
+In the full context it is nevertheless instructive to understand how NetworkManager is configured; or rather, which devices is should _not_ manage.

-Ubuntu-based distributions in general define in `/usr/lib/NetworkManager/conf.d/10-globally-managed-devices.conf` all network interfaces to be unmanaged, except for those of type "wifi", "gsm", and "cdma":
+Ubuntu-based distributions in general define in `/usr/lib/NetworkManager/conf.d/10-globally-managed-devices.conf` all network interfaces to be unmanaged, except for those of type `wifi`, `gsm`, and `cdma`:

 ```ini
 [keyfile]